inform-us/requirements_specifications/rules/targets.md

 1. Generate percentage of patients with all 8 (Spo2, MAP, RASS, pH, haemoglobin, fluid balance, paCO2, paO2) daily - i.e. add up number of patients with all targets set at 1pm and divide by number of patients on unit at that time
 2. Present as percentage
 3. Plot on daily chart

+3. Compliance measured at 13:00 hours each day